Synerty/peek-mobile-theme/docs/title_bar/title_bar.rst

 HTML Layout
 ```````````

-The App Navigation HTML layout classes are found in the :file:`_app_navigation.web.scss`.
+The Title Bar HTML layout classes are found in the :file:`_title_bar.web.scss`.

 NativeScript Layout
 ```````````````````

-The App Navigation NativeScript layout classes are found in the :file:`_app_navigation.ns.scss`.
+The Title Bar NativeScript layout classes are found in the :file:`_title_bar.ns.scss`.

 .. note:: These layout settings are not required at this time.